buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateOperation.md

 There are three types of _IfcCoordinateOperation_.
 The one to be used depends on the specific use case:

-- _IfcMapConversion_ and _IfcMapConversionScaled_ involve a **transformation**.
-These coordinate operations convey that the local engineering coordinate system of the virtual model (which is a topocentric CRS) is **put in place** in a certain projected CRS.
+* _IfcMapConversion_ and _IfcMapConversionScaled_ involve a **transformation**.
+These coordinate operations convey that the local engineering coordinate system of the virtual model (which is a topocentric CRS) is put in place in the referenced _IfcProjectedCRS_.
-They can use one unique scale value for x,y,z (_IfcMapConversion_) or three different scale values for x,y,z (_IfcMapConversionScaled_) - example of a Helmert transformation.

-- _IfcRigidOperation_ involves a **translation**.
-It is a coordinate operation that tells that the whole virtual model is translated in the same way the _IfcProjectedCRS_ is translated - continuously and in all directions.
+* _IfcRigidOperation_ involves a **translation** in the (x,y,z) plane.
+This coordinate operation convey that the whole virtual model is translated in the same way in (x,y,z).

 ![Coordinate operations](../../../../figures/ifccoordinateoperation.png)
-Figure 1 &mdash; Possible coordinate operations between coordinate reference systems
+Figure COORDOPS &mdash; Possible coordinate operations between coordinate reference systems

 > HISTORY  New entity in IFC4.